jbliv/jbliv/README.md

 ## Get in Touch

 I'm always excited to collaborate on new projects or discuss innovative ideas in the field of mechanical engineering and robotics.
-Feel free to reach out to me through my GitHub repositories or visit my portfolio website for more information.
+Feel free to reach out to me through email (johnlyleiv@gmail.com) or visit my portfolio website for more information.